cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/profile/create-profile.md

 ### Interact with the contract

-As mentioned previously, you will be working with the ccProfile NFT respectively the `0x57e12b7a5f38a7f9c23ebd0400e6e53f2a45f271` contract.
+As mentioned previously, you will be working with the CyberProfile NFT respectively the `0x57e12b7a5f38a7f9c23ebd0400e6e53f2a45f271` contract.

 Everything will take place on the client side: